markets/awesome-ruby/README.md

 * [ActiveAdmin](http://activeadmin.info) - a Ruby on Rails framework for creating elegant backends for website administration
 * [bhf](http://antpaw.github.io/bhf/) - A simple to use Rails-Engine-Gem that offers an admin interface for trusted user
 * [RailsAdmin](https://github.com/sferik/rails_admin) - A Rails engine that provides an easy-to-use interface for managing your data
+* [Upmin Admin](https://github.com/upmin/upmin-admin-ruby) - a framework for creating powerful Ruby on Rails admin backends with minimal effort.

 ## Analytics